ppsilv/CentralDRO/README.md

 # CentralDRO
-This repo will have the CentralDRO project from arduino IDE, here is the platformIO project.
+This repo will have the CentralDRO project from arduino IDE, here I'll give a try to the platformIO.